HusamAamer/ChiefsPlayer/README.md

 - Better fullscreen support for iPad
 - Update code to Swift 5
 - Many fixes and improvements
+- New icons for fullscreen and aspect size

 v1.4.2
 - Moved from flipping icons for RTL programmatically to the asset attribute option called `Direction`